3DGenomes/zedtool/README.md

 ## Configuration Options

-ZEDTool relies on a YAML file for specifying various options.
-Below is a detailed explanation of the parameters used in the configuration file:
+All options for zedool are supplied in a YAML configuration file specified on the command line.
+Below is a detailed explanation of the parameters used in the file:

 ### **Input and Output**
 - `detections_file`: Path to the input file containing detections.
 Can be any object that can be opened by